£

 Spinal cord compression

-The bone damage caused by myeloma can also cause pressure on your spine, known as spinal cord compression.
+The bone damage caused by myeloma can cause pressure on your spinal cord.
+This is called spinal cord compression.

-You should get help immediately if you experience symptoms of spinal cord compression because it needs urgent treatment.
-The main symptoms are:
+Spinal cord compression needs urgent treatment, so you should get help immediately if you have symptoms.
+The main symptoms of spinal cord compression are:

 Other symptoms of myeloma